-- Continue to focus on our Economic Recovery Plan, continue to administer any Covid related grant schemes, and support the 'Loyal to Local' initiative; - Engage with the Development & Growth Board and other key partners to create a supportive environment that encourages local business growth; - Capitalise on the Humber Freeport opportunity, making cases for seed capital funding to enhance our industrial business infrastructure; - Advance the South Humber Industrial Investment Programme (SHIIP) initiative, completing the next phase of ecological mitigation land, advancing site assembly, and securing further occupiers at Pioneer Business Park; - Continue the success of Town Deal by way of progressing the £17.3m Future High Streets Fund project and the £21.9m Towns Fund initiative; - Develop a Masterplan for the resort and town centre of Cleethorpes; - Promote the Sea Road development site opportunity; - Continue to focus on appropriate funding opportunities and, in particular, developing a Transportation Levelling Up Fund bid in 21/22 and developing Grimsby and Cleethorpes bids in 22/23; - Develop a skills action plan, geared towards increasing levels of participation in learning for our young people, our adults whether in work or economically inactive. - Focus on the Heritage Action Zone and Grimsby Creates to enhance community engagement in culture, heritage and the arts and also, deliver a broader range of activities for residents and visitors to enjoy; - Deploy our highway and transportation programme in a manner that supports the wider regeneration of the borough; - Work closely with housing partners to improve the overall housing offer in NEL, including development of housing on council owned sites and a more streamlined approach to housing support, as well as securing external funding to promote and deliver the Strategic Housing Plan; - Continue to deliver the Local Transport Plan and one-off insignificant infrastructure projects, addressing the key transport challenges that residents and businesses in North East Lincolnshire regularly face.
+- Continue to focus on our Economic Recovery Plan, continue to administer any COVID-19 related grant schemes, and support the 'Loyal to Local' initiative; - Engage with the Development and Growth Board and other key partners to create a supportive environment that encourages local business growth; - Capitalise on the Humber Freeport opportunity, making cases for seed capital funding to enhance our industrial business infrastructure: - Advance the South Humber Industrial Investment Programme (SHIP) initiative, completing the next phase of ecological mitigation land, and securing further occupiers at Pioneer Business Park; - Continue the success of the Town Deal by way of progressing the £17.3m Future High Streets Fund project and the £21.9m Towns Fund initiative; - · Complete a Masterplan for the resort and town centre of Cleethorpes; - Promote the Sea Road development site opportunity; - Continue to focus on appropriate funding opportunities and bids in 22/23; - Develop a skills action plan, geared towards increasing levels of participation in learning for our young people and our adults whether in work or economically inactive; - Recruit to a senior skills role to focus on employer led skills and links to provision; - Focus on the Heritage Action Zone and Grimsby Creates to enhance community engagement in culture, heritage and the arts and also, deliver a broader range of activities for residents and visitors to enjoy as outlined in the Creativity Strategy; - Deploy our highway and transportation programme in a manner that supports the wider regeneration of the borough; - Work closely with housing partners to improve the overall housing offer, including development of housing on council owned sites and a more streamlined approach to housing support, as well as securing external funding to promote and deliver the Strategic Housing Plan; - Continue to deliver the Local Transport Plan and one-off insignificant infrastructure projects, addressing the key transport challenges that residents and businesses in North East Lincolnshire regularly face.
 These challenges have their foundations in national transport policy and are aligned to national goals for highways and transport.
 The challenges are grouped into four broad headings and the team will ensure we deliver these by;

-- Supporting economic growth Enabling sustainable growth through effective transport networks, reducing the impact of congestion and supporting connectivity between businesses, their suppliers, staff and customers; - Accessibility Enabling disadvantaged (transport) groups or people living in disadvantaged (transport) areas to connect with employment, health, social and leisure opportunities; - Safety, security & health Improving people's physical and mental health by encouraging and enabling more physically active travel and providing safe access therefore reducing the risk of injury or death due to transport collisions; - Transport & the environment Ensuring that wherever possible transport infrastructure contributes to environmental excellence, including, managing air quality, and reducing transport related carbon emissions. - Look to the future emerging job roles and sector changes by seeking to attract new business investment and equip people with those skills for the future opportunities; - Ensure low carbon and green energy runs through all that we do; - Work with partners to determine a potential new strategic approach to Library Services and the cultural offer, reflecting learning from the covid 19 pandemic, aligning to and adding value to town centre developments; - Commission and deliver the sports and playing pitch improvements at Clee Fields and King George V stadium; - Work in partnership with the community and voluntary sector to develop activities which build on the emerging learning, due to the Covid 19 outbreak, to support local individuals and small groups to walk, cycle and make more use of our parks, open spaces, and beaches to increase levels of daily physical activity.
+- o Supporting economic growth Enabling sustainable growth through effective transport networks, reducing the impact of congestion and supporting connectivity between businesses, their suppliers, staff and customers; - o Accessibility Enabling disadvantaged (transport) groups or people living in disadvantaged (transport) areas to connect with employment, health, social and leisure opportunities; - o Safety, security and health Improving people's physical and mental health by encouraging and enabling more physically active travel and providing safe access therefore reducing the risk of injury or death due to transport collisions; - o Transport and the environment Ensuring that wherever possible transport infrastructure contributes to environmental excellence, including, managing air quality, and reducing transport related carbon emissions. - Look to the future emerging job roles and sector changes by seeking to attract new business investment and equip people with those skills for the future opportunities; - Ensure low carbon and green energy runs through all that we do; - Work with partners to determine a potential new strategic approach to Library Services and the cultural offer, reflecting learning from the COVID-19 pandemic, aligning to and adding value to town centre developments; - Commission and deliver the sports and playing pitch improvements; - Work in partnership with the community and voluntary sector to develop activities which build on the emerging learning, due to the COVID-19 outbreak, to support local individuals and small groups to walk, cycle and make more use of our parks, open spaces, and beaches to increase levels of daily physical activity.